Advertiser Disclosure

 2. Saltwater Coffee

-This East Village neighborhood cafe has quickly claimed a large fan base despite its tiny size.
+Despite its tiny size, this East Village neighborhood cafe has quickly claimed a large fan base.
 Head to Saltwater Coffee for an expertly pulled espresso, flat white, or seasonal special like ube and charcoal vanilla chai made with Australian-style coffee.
 Baristas dose higher than most coffee shops and run their shots shorter, so customers get a sweeter, fuller-bodied taste with minimal acidity.

 3. Blue Bottle

-This California company uses sustainably-sourced beans from developing coffee regions all over the world, and offers seasonal menus of tasty bites like olive oil shortbread, cookies, liege waffles, pastries, and more.
-The Bella Donovan blend coffee and Hayes Valley Espresso are among its most popular brews.
+This California company uses sustainably sourced beans from developing coffee regions worldwide and offers seasonal menus of tasty bites like olive oil shortbread, cookies, liege waffles, pastries, and more.
+The Bella Donovan blend coffee and Hayes Valley Espresso is among its most popular brews.
 Blue Bottle is influenced by the Japanese-style small shops that serve coffees prepared carefully 1 at a time.

-Visit: There are currently 11 cafes all over New York with more on the way.
-Hours also vary, but most open up around 6:30am.
+Visit: There are currently 11 cafes all over New York, and more are coming.
+Hours also vary, but most open around 6:30 a.m.
 Check their website for specifics.

 4. Daily Provisions

-Daily Provisions provides an atmosphere that is equal parts cozy, energizing, and intimate.
-Opened in February 2017, it quickly became the cafe of choice for those in the neighborhood, serving up JOE Coffee and its famous crullers (maple is their signature), plus gougéres, sandwiches, and breads.
+Daily Provisions provides a cozy, energizing, and intimate atmosphere.
+Opened in February 2017, it quickly became the neighborhood cafe of choice.
+It serves Joe Coffee and its famous crullers (maple is their signature), plus gougéres, sandwiches, and bread.
 They also have a hearty evening menu if you feel like making a return trip!

 5. La Colombe

-Popular among New York’s pretty people, La Colombe is famous for its draft lattes.
-This East Coast coffee roaster from Philly comes out with various seasonal draft lattes in addition to its core draft latte menu (Black and Tan, Pure Black, and Draft Lattes).
-This summer it’s the Honeysuckle Latte made with natural honeysuckle extract.
+La Colombe is famous among New York’s coffee lovers for its draft lattes.
+This coffee roaster from Philly offers various seasonal draft lattes and its core draft latte menu (black and tan, pure black, and draft lattes).
+This summer, the honeysuckle latte, made with natural honeysuckle extract, is available.

 Visit: There are 8 locations throughout NYC; see their website for the location nearest to you.